 The Poor Mission Fund exists to support parishes which struggle to meet their financial obligations.
 The Memorial and Perpetuity Mass Funds provide for people's desire for annual Masses to be said for their intentions.
 By agreement with the Charity Commission, monies from the Perpetuity Mass Fund are also used to provide payments for Retired Priests.
 The Evangelisation Field Worker Fund is specifically to support the work of the Evangelisation Field Workers, and is partially funded with a grant from Porticus.
 This fund has been fully utilised during the year.
-The Religious Workers Accommodation Fund has been created during the year and after some specific grants to assist the work of agencies caring for the homeless and for disadvantaged youth, the balance is to be used for the provision of accommodation for religious workers in the Diocese.
+The Religious Workers Accommodation Fund was created during 2016 and after some specific grants to assist the work of agencies caring for the homeless and for disadvantaged youth made during that year, the balance is to be used for the provision of accommodation for religious workers in the Diocese.
 The chaplaincy related funds including Aston Hall and Alton Castle are specifically for the benefit of those chaplaincies, usually related to spiritual/pastoral development and/or buildings maintenance and development.
-The Mary Tault legacy fund is intended for the benefit of those in need; the poor generally and poor children, and other causes supported by the parish which she attended.
-These include causes outside the UK.
-These funds have been fully distributed during 2016.

 The Canons Chapter Fund represents sums which were previously recognised as part of the affiliated bodies, and were therefore not in the past included within the funds of the Archdiocese.
 The Trustees now deem it more appropriate that these funds are included within the Archdiocese accounts as its aim is specifically to support repairs and maintenance of the Cathedral.
 The Clergy Training Fund's primary purpose is to support students in training and formation for the priesthood and permanent diaconate as well as ordained priests and deacons undertaking further studies.
-The "Diocesan Education Service - schools projects" fund relates to historic schools sales proceeds which can only be used to finance the building of new schools, and includes grant funds received but not yet expended.
+The "Diocesan Education Service - schools' projects" fund relates to historic schools' sales proceeds which can only be used to finance the building of new schools, or expansion of existing schools due to capacity needs, and includes grant funds received but not yet expended.

 The transfers shown above represent amounts paid, in accordance with the terms of the restriction, to certain parishes and other entities within the Archdiocese.
 In the case of "Parish building and other projects" the amount transferred relates to capitalised spending completed in accordance with the terms of the restriction.
-These parish assets are included within the unrestricted property assets of the charity, the associated restricted funding being regarded as having been effectively discharged.
+These parish assets are included within the unrestricted property assets of the charity; the associated restricted funding being regarded as having been effectively discharged.
+In addition, following a review of the restricted funds in 2018, it was noted that there were some funds that should have been noted as endowment funds.
+These funds had operated as endowment funds, albeit they had not been classified as such.
+These funds which totalled £577,000 and which were previously included within "Masses" and "Other Funds" have now been properly classified as endowment funds.
+These endowments include funds held within Masses, and Other Funds.

-The 2015 analysis of restricted funds follows:
+The 2016 analysis of restricted funds follows:

-RESTRICTED FUNDS - 2015 COMPARATIVES
+RESTRICTED FUNDS - 2016 COMPARATIVES